 Leaders: Noah Beattie-Moss '19 and Devina Singh '19

 Opportunity Gap: Pipelines of Education for Students of Color

 Location: Washington D.C.

 The Pace Center for Civic Engagement has teamed up with The Carl.
 A. Fields Center for Equality and Cultural Understanding for its Breakout Princeton Campus Collaboration Trip slated for Spring 2017!
 This trip will focus on educational pipelines for students of color.
 Currently low-income, minority students in K-12 are disproportionately limited in receiving the same level of quality educational opportunities and resources than their middle to wealthy class white peers.
 These stark disparities critically cripples and disadvantages communities of color, hinders students’ access to support services and further makes the dream of higher education more and more elusive.
 We invite you to examine firsthand what educational disparities look like in our surrounding communities and gain a better understanding that access to quality education is undoubtedly a privilege.

 Location: Philadelphia, PA

 This trip centers on understanding the power of art to build community, unite individuals, and offer transformative justice.
 Through dance, visual art, music, and theater this trip intends to explore the past and current impact of art on social issues facing today’s American society.
-Join us as we witness art being made, talk with activists that are using art as a tool for social justice, and serve with organizations that are teaching today’s youth the power and refuge of art.
+We are excited to witness art being made, talk with activists that are using art as a tool for social justice, and serve with organizations that are teaching today’s youth the power and refuge of art.

 Criminal Justice: Incarceration and Reform